fnmdx111/woj-land/README.md

 Something related to runtime environment is mandatory here.

 #### 2015.3.23
-After **SO MUCH** refactor, I finally managed to have my solution to the "A + B Problem" in C/C++/Java/Pascal/Clojure/Python2/Python3 via the web interface.
+After **SO MUCH** refactor, I finally managed to have my solution to the "A + B Problem" accepted in C/C++/Java/Pascal/Clojure/Python2/Python3 via the web interface.

 And of course, I have left future maintainer with interfaces to add new languages to WOJ.
 Instruction will be ready later.